ArhanChaudhary/qter/README.md

 Every QAT program begins with a `.registers` statement, used to declare global variables named registers.
 The statement in the above average program declares two global registers of size 90 to be stored on a Rubik's cube.
 That is, additions operate modulo 90: incrementing a register of value 89 resets it back to 0, and decrementing a register of value 0 sets it to 89.

 The `builtin` keyword refers to the fact that valid register sizes are specified in a puzzle-specific preset.
 For the Rubik's cube, all builtin register sizes are in [src/qter_core/puzzles/3x3.txt](src/qter_core/puzzles/3x3.txt).
-Unlike traditional computers, qter is only able to operate with small and irregular register sizes.
+Unlike traditional computers, Qter is only able to operate with small and irregular register sizes.

 You can choose to use larger register sizes at the cost of requiring more puzzles.
 For example, 1260 is a valid builtin register size that needs an entire Rubik's cube to declare.
 If your program wants access to more than one register, it would have to use multiple Rubik's cubes for more memory.